Complex Post Traumatic Stress Disorder

 Dialectical Behavior Therapy: If you are struggling with any kind of destructive behavior; i. e., suicidal behavior, or self-injury, Dialectical Behavior Therapy (DBT) has been found to be helpful.
 This kind of therapy helps survivors to use tools to control moods that can go out of control very rapidly.
 As one child survivor (who underwent DBT) told us: "When you feel powerless, you feel hopeless.
 Once you realize that you have the power to change things in your life, you will not feel you have to wait for people to be good to you.
 You have the power to choose a better option."

 EMDR: A number of survivors who have suffered trauma say they have been helped with a new procedure called EMDR (Eye Movement Desensitization and Reprocessing).
-However, therapists trained in complex trauma-related conditions (including mind control trauma) have told us that if the survivor is dissociative, this therapy can cause a flooding of memories.
+Notice: Therapists trained in complex trauma-related conditions (including mind control trauma) have told us that if the survivor is dissociative, this therapy may cause a flooding of memories.
 Please discuss this, and any other questions, with a qualified therapist. [offsite links]

 Psychiatric Service Dogs: These dogs are specifically trained to assist people with PTSD, anxiety disorders, panic disorders, phobias, severe depression, etc. [offsite link]